 Having recently had a multi-million dollar face-lift and expansion, the casino now has a high-limit area and sportsbook.

 The table games (3:2 blackjack and 10x odds on craps) and slots are pretty standard for downtown Las Vegas, but the decor and vibe here make it more fun that your run-of-the-mill downtown casino.

 The Golden Gate was the site of the largest single roulette bet in the history of Las Vegas (and maybe the world), when the guys from MTV’s “The Buried Life” placed a bet of $250,000 on one spin of the wheel.
 (They lost, but were given a $3 off buffet coupon as a comp.)

 The Plaza Hotel and Casino

-Situated at the far west end of Fremont Street, The Plaza has over 600 slots, including favorites such as Paradise Fishing and Alice in Wonderland.
+Situated at the far west end of Fremont Street, The Plaza has 700 slots and video poker machines.
+They even host slot tournaments three days a week.

-Their selection of table games includes blackjack, craps, roulette, 3-card poker, and mini-baccarat, which offers some of the best odds for table games in town.
+Their selection of table games includes blackjack, craps, roulette, 3-card poker, progressive pai-gow and mini-baccarat, which offers some of the best odds for table games in town.

 Downtown Las Vegas casinos are fun, and affordable, and worth a visit on your next trip to Sin City.